This was my second day out photographing one of our local american football teams, the Yorkshire Rams. Here is what I

 You can find some of the photos in a

-This entry was posted on Tuesday, September 3rd, 2013 at 10:47 am and is filed under Tips & Advice.
+This entry was posted on Tuesday, September 3rd, 2013 at 10:47 am and is filed under Photos.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.